mattldawson/dts/docs/admin/globus.md

   access privileges on a Globus Endpoint.
 * **Globus Guest Collection**: A Guest Collection is a Globus Collection that allows a Globus user to share files on with other Globus users and with applications.
-  In particular, a Guest Collections is the _only mechanism_ that can provide client applications with access to resources on Globus endpoints.
+  In particular, a Guest Collection is the _only mechanism_ that can provide client applications with access to resources on Globus endpoints.
 This is the closest concept to what the DTS considers an endpoint.